twistyx-dev/Udacity/README.md

 * Connect your jenkins to githubrepo.
 * Run below command from your Jenkins Machine to check your LoadBalancer service and get the external IP for your app.
 $ kubectl get svc
-* From ecs Jenkins terminal, run 'sudo su jenkins' to log in as user.
+* From EC2 Jenkins terminal, run 'sudo su jenkins' to log in as user.
 Then run `eksctl create cluster -f cluster.yml` to create cluster.
 * Once cluster is built run `kubectl get nodes` to verify nodes are running.